Photographer chased onto highway after trying to interview New Jersey funeral director

 Stirling said that Fantasia chased them around the neighborhood and then a second black SUV, driven by Fantasia’s neighbor, joined the chase.
 Both SUVs followed Stirling and Mills onto nearby Route 46.

 “At this point, we were on the phone with 911,” Stirling said.
 “Joe’s car pulled up alongside and got in front of us, and the other car got behind us, so we were boxed in.”

-A police report of the incident obtained by Freedom of the Press Foundation reads, “At this time the driver of the Escalade later identified as Joseph Fantasia exited his vehicle, began to approach the Nissan Altima and was telling in there direction.”
+A police report of the incident obtained by FPF reads, “At this time the driver of the Escalade later identified as Joseph Fantasia exited his vehicle, began to approach the Nissan Altima and was yelling in their direction.”

 “They were moving at us aggressively, but thankfully, we didn't have the chance to see what could have happened next — but it wouldn’t have been good,” Stirling said.

 Luckily, Stirling said, one of the cars behind them held two off duty police officers.
 The officers pulled up alongside the cars, identified themselves, and ordered all three cars to pull over down the road.

 “They put their car in between ours and both of theirs, and they made sure on-duty police officers were on their way,” Stirling said.
 “They stayed until they arrived.
 I don’t know what would have happened if they weren’t there.
 They made the best out of what was a bad, scary situation.”

 The altercation was written up as a road rage incident, but neither Fantasia nor his neighbor were arrested or charged for the incident.